cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ![projectExplorer](graphics/projectExplorer.png)

-We now have a basic application which does not at this point do anything.
+We now have a basic application which does nothing at this point do anything.

 # Construct the application